mvakde/mvakde.github.io/_pages/resume.md

 Why ARC?
 IMO sample efficiency is the most important problem in AI today.
 ARC is a great benchmark for it: v few examples per task, diff rules for each task, v few tasks.
 I was using this benchmark to test the limits of transformers.
-Next I will try to
+Now I am working on creating new methods better than AR transformers.
 <!--Ofc ny approach avoids human priors.
 I only included [information already available to humans](https://x.com/evilmathkid/status/2038966957907886279)-->

 Bragging points: